Illinois

 Ballot Notice and Cure Process

-The deadline to cure (correct) your absentee/mail ballot is November 19, 2024.
-You will receive a notice with the reason or reasons your ballot was rejected and shall state that the voter may appear before the election authority to show cause as to why your ballot should not be rejected.
 If you voted by provisional ballot, you may submit additional information to your local election officials.
-Any additional information to show that you are a registered voter or eligible to vote, must be received no later than the close of business on November 12, 2024.
+Any additional information to show that you are a registered voter or eligible to vote, must be received no later than the close of business the Thursday following Election Day.
 You can track the status of your provisional ballot using your state’s online tool

 Campaign Finance Information